NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

   .. [#] For a crawlspace with a dirt floor, use a thickness of zero.
   .. [#] ExposedPerimeter includes any slab length that falls along the perimeter of the building's footprint (i.e., is exposed to ambient conditions).
          So a basement slab edge adjacent to a garage or crawlspace, for example, should not be included.
-  .. [#] UnderSlabInsulationWidth required if UnderSlabInsulationSpansEntireSlab=true is not provided.
+  .. [#] UnderSlabInsulationWidth only required if UnderSlabInsulationSpansEntireSlab=true is not provided.
-  .. [#] UnderSlabInsulationSpansEntireSlab=true required if UnderSlabInsulationWidth is not provided.
+  .. [#] UnderSlabInsulationSpansEntireSlab=true only required if UnderSlabInsulationWidth is not provided.
-  .. [#] DepthBelowGrade required if the attached foundation has no ``FoundationWalls``.
+  .. [#] DepthBelowGrade only required if the attached foundation has no ``FoundationWalls``.
          For foundation types with walls, the the slab's position relative to grade is determined by the ``FoundationWall/DepthBelowGrade`` value.
   .. [#] If CarpetFraction not provided, defaults to 0.8 when adjacent to conditioned space, otherwise 0.0.
   .. [#] If CarpetRValue not provided, defaults to 2.0 when adjacent to conditioned space, otherwise 0.0.